 True of most things, homemade bread crumbs beat anything you buy at the store.
-If you have ever grabbed a container of “America’s Favorite” brand, you may be shocked when you read the ingredient list.
+If you have ever grabbed a container of “America’s Favorite” brand, you might be shocked when you read the ingredient list.
 If this is in your pantry, go directly to the kitchen and throw it out.
+Please.

 Choose Your Bread

 I generally use this GF bread for my breadcrumbs but.
 If you eat wheat, use your favorite bread.
 Be sure to read the label for unhealthy ingredients.

 Pre-heat your oven to 300 degrees.
 Either trim crusts from the bread or leave them on.
 Your bread crumbs will be finer without the crusts.
 Cut bread into cubes or tear into pieces and toss in the bowl of a food processor.
 Process until bread forms fine crumbs.
 Spread on a rimmed baking sheet and bake until crumbs are golden and dry.

 Allow them to cool and place in an airtight container, then refrigerate or freeze.
 Because they are toasted, the moisture is gone.
 If you don’t toast them, fresh breadcrumbs can get moldy in the refrigerator.

 If you want fine bread crumbs for a recipe, you can always toss them back in the food processor one last time after they are cool and pulse for a few seconds to refine.